BHUMI

-Bhumi is one of India's largest independent youth volunteer non-profit organizations.
+Bhumi is one of India's largest independent youth volunteer non-profit organisations.

-Bhumi as a platform enables over 30,000 volunteers in more than 12 cities across India for causes like education, environment, animals, community welfare etc. Bhumi helps educate over 25,000 children across India as of 2020.
+Bhumi as a platform enables over 30,000 volunteers in more than 12 cities across India for causes like education, environment, animals, community welfare etc. Bhumi helps to educate over 25,000 children across India as of 2020.

-Bhumi capitalizes on the volunteering force of Indian youth, playing a catalyst in directing India and the youth towards a better tomorrow.
+Bhumi capitalises on the volunteering force of Indian youth, playing a catalyst in directing India and the youth towards a better tomorrow.